Community Development Block Grant (CDBG)

 Please check back with us as we work on this effort.
 The City’s prior AI can be found below:

-The 2020 Funding Round is open for application proposals from September 9th until October 11th, 2019.
-Prospective applicants are encouraged to apply.
-Projects must align with City of Everett Funding Priorities and CDBG Program HUD Guidelines.
+The 2020 Funding Round closed in October, 2019.
+Projects were required to align with City of Everett Funding Priorities and CDBG Program HUD Guidelines.

 Each year CDBG funds are prioritized based on annual needs and goals.
 Agencies apply for funding for the upcoming Program Year (July to June calendar) based on the annual needs identified.
 The projects awarded with funding, along with the supporting goals, are described in the Annual Action Plan.